The International Trade Blog International Sales & Marketing

 - District Export Councils (DECs): DECs across the country can help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth, and create jobs.
 DEC members also serve as mentors to new exporters and can provide advice to smaller companies.

-- Export.gov: The export.gov website is a hub for exporters.
+- International Trade Administration (ITA): The ITA website is a hub for exporters.
 Everything from marketing, to promotion, to compliance, to trade barriers, to trade data is addressed on the website.